trumpiter-max/Reverse-Engineering-101/README.md

 ### Message Box

-Program (C/C++) to insert into any EXE file a Message Box "You've got infected".
+Program (C/C++) to insert into any EXE file a Message Box **"You've got infected"**.
 After showing that Message Box, the program continues to run normally.

 You write a program to insert a code into EXE file so that when running the modified EXE file, it will turn on the Message Box, after pressing the Ok button on that Message Box, the file continues to run as it was.